csinkers/ualbion/README.md

 A remake of the 1995 RPG Albion

 Prerequisites:
-* .NET Core 3.0
+* .NET Core 3.1
-* Game data from an install of the original game
+* Game data from an install of the original game (full version or demo)

 Issue tracker at [https://trello.com/b/Tcm2WbU1/ualbion](https://trello.com/b/Tcm2WbU1/ualbion)